One of the mysteries of the English language finally explained.

 (fl.
 5th century BC), Greek philosopher.
 A member of the Eleatic school, he defended Parmenides' theories by formulating paradoxes that appeared to demonstrate the impossibility of motion.

-(c.335–c.263 BC), Greek philosopher; founder of Stoicism; known as Zeno of Citium.
-He founded the school of Stoic philosophy c.300 (see stoicism)See also stoicism
+(c.335–c.263 BC), Greek philosopher, founder of Stoicism; known as Zeno of Citium.
+He founded the school of Stoic philosophy (c.300), but all that remains of his treatises are fragments of quotations.See stoicism

 In this article we explore how to impress employers with a spot-on CV.